magnusmuru/candlepowered/README.md

 All commands need to be run inside CandlePowered project folder where `Program.cs` sits

 ## Docker
 Docker is supported by running `docker-compose -f docker-compose.yml up`.
-This can be flaky due to some kind of SQL Server bug in connecting to a host that is in the same computer.
+This can be flaky due to some kind of SQL Server bug in connecting to a sql container that is in the same machine on Windows.

 ## Alternative
 Alternative is to install .NET 6 SDK and run just the SQL Server in Docker.